Guide to Register Labuan Public Fund

-7. Investment strategy to include the investment policies and objectives and type of securities in which the fund intends to invest.
+7. The investment strategy to include the investment policies and objectives and type of securities in which the fund intends to invest.

-8. The names of all underwriters and amount proposed to be underwritten by each underwriter.
+8. The names of all underwriters and the amount proposed to be underwritten by each underwriter.

 9. Name the key features of the public fund to facilitate an investor in considering and comparing any similar investments on offer with the following information:

-C. Potential risks may involved of investing the fund.
+- Potential risks may be involved in investing in the fund.